samallenonline/CS3300-003-Kigo/README.md

 - index.js: Defines backend routes and communicates with the Java libraries.

 Routes:
+- /: Root route, displays a welcome message.
+Offers no functionality and is used for testing purposes only.
 - /login: Redirects the user to Spotify’s authentication page.
 - /callback: Handles the redirect after Spotify authentication and processes the access token.
+- /fetch-lyrics: Retrieves lyrics from the user's top tracks via the kigonoah JAR file.
-- /generate-haiku: Invokes the haiku generation logic via the Java JAR file.
+- /generate-haiku: Invokes the haiku generation logic via the kigokelly JAR file.
+- /get-haiku: Retrieves all haikus contained in the /haiku folder and prepares them to be displayed on the user interface.

 How It Works:
 The backend uses the Spotify API to retrieve user data and integrates the lyrics.ovh API for lyrics retrieval.
-Java JAR files are executed using Node.js child_process to handle computationally intensive logic.
+Java JAR files are executed using Node.js child_process to handle various processing and logic.

 3. **Java Libraries**